skrub-data/skrub/doc/getting_started.rst

 7    1
 Name: city, dtype: object

-Which corresponds to respective positions of Madrid and Rome in the initial column !
+Which corresponds to the respective positions of Madrid and Rome in the initial column !
 This column can now be understood by a machine-learning model.

 The other encoders are presented in `encoding <https://skrub-data.org/stable/encoding>`_.